 Robert Palmer

 Robert Allen Palmer (19 January 1949 – 26 September 2003) was an English singer and songwriter.
 He was known for his powerful and soulful voice, sartorial elegance and stylistic explorations, combining soul, funk, jazz, rock, pop, reggae and blues.
 His 1986 song "Addicted to Love" and its accompanying video came to "epitomise the glamour and excesses of the 1980s".
-Having started in the music industry in the 1960s, including a spell with Vinegar Joe, Palmer found success in the 1980s.
+Having begun in the music industry in the 1960s, Palmer had a spell with Vinegar Joe in the 1970s and then found success in the 1980s.
 It came both in his solo career and with the Power Station, scoring Top 10 hits in the United Kingdom and the United States.
 Three of his hit singles, including "Addicted to Love", featured music videos directed by British fashion photographer Terence Donovan.
 Palmer received a number of awards throughout his career, including two Grammy Awards for Best Male Rock Vocal Performance and an MTV Video Music Award.
 He was also nominated for the Brit Award for British Male Solo Artist in both 1987 and 1989.
-Palmer died at the age of 54 due to a heart attack.
+He died at the age of 54 from a heart attack.

 Robert Palmer: Piano Music - 2019-04-12T00:00:00.000000Z